 - Medications may have side effects that cause-and-effect symptoms.
 Be wary of potential side effects that may result from them.

 - You must desist from intravenous drug use.

 The Bottom Line

-However, if you already have ascites, you can follow several options to prevent it from getting worse and to treat it.
-Be sure to visit a doctor if you believe you may be suffering from ascites.
+However, if you already have ascites, you can follow several options to prevent it from getting worse and treat it.
+Be sure to visit a doctor if you believe you may suffer from ascites.

 The statements in this article have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.